In Brief

 Actions & Results:

-During the breeding season (November to February), "Plover guardians" surveyed and protected nests at three key sites for the species, subject to accessibility, weather conditions, presence of the species and use by the community (mainly birdwatchers and photographers).
+During the breeding season (November to February), "Plover guardians" surveyed and protected nests at key sites for the species, subject to accessibility, weather conditions, and presence of the species.

 In addition to the presence of guardians, camera traps were placed at these sites to assist in the collection of information needed to better understand threats.
-For example, a black-faced ibis was filmed predating eggs in a plover nest and the threats of trampling by cattle were confirmed.
-To combat threats experimental steel cages with large openings were placed over some nests and these did protect eggs from trampling.
+To combat threats experimental "preadtor exclosures" made of wire fence with openings large enough to allow passage of plovers through the mesh were placed over some nests and these did protect eggs from predators and trampling by sheep, livestock, or ATVs.

-As part of further research to better understand the species' movements, four adults were banded tagged with Lotek Solar trackers that emit signals every 10 days.
+As part of further research to better understand the species' movements, some adults and chicks were banded and tagged with Lotek Solar trackers that emit signals every 10 days.

 Goal: